sujit-rai/tutorial-vae.github.io/index.md

 * Generation of blurry samples
 > One of the disadvantages of VAE is that it leads to the generation of blurry samples. we except to demonstrate that effect through this experiment.
 * Experiment fact on learning VAE
 > once we let increase the KL term in loss function then learning is more stable.
-Intuitively it means once we set a loose bound on learnt distribution to match our prior, we get decoder very fast learnt and then KL term comes in picture.
+Intuitively it means once we set a loose bound on learned distribution to match our prior, we get decoder very fast learned and then KL term comes in picture.

 ## Applications of VAE